kaoDev/project-webapp/src/pages/functional-js/index.md

 * get familiar with the
   [array functions](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array)
-* get all starships with a hyperdriver rating over 2 which appear in the movie "A new Hope"
+* get all starships with a hyperdrive rating over 2 which appear in the movie "A new Hope"
 * are there any transports capable of carrying more than 8 passengers which are cheaper than 400000 credits